 Clearly, there are tons of opportunities for the catering business enhancement.
 But is restaurant application development really worth going into?
 Let’s find out.

 Why do restaurant apps matter

 If you are a restaurant owner, you know the right path to your clients’ hearts.
 But getting into their minds and capturing their attention is quite another story.
-Staying in touch with your customers via an app can relieve restaurateurs’ deepest fears.
+Well, the solution is quite simple: make a restaurant app to stay in touch with your customers.
+No more fears…

 Margins can make or break you

 The thin net margin of just 6% for restaurants, compared to 10% in hotel business and 20 in the beverage industry, asks for cost efficiency and strict control of operations.
 POS apps keep restaurateurs in the loop wherever, whenever.
 Busy to call on all your multiple spots daily?
 Monitor and compare their performance all at once.
 View the reports from a cloud-based control panel ‘on the go’.
 Track sales, labor expenses, check averages and other metrics that matter to you.

 How do you pick an eatery in an unknown area?
 Exactly!
 You need a nudge.
 Did you know you have a key to hungry tourists’ gut instinct?
 Restaurant app developers will help unlock the power of iBeacon technology to turn your passers-by into clients.
 Set up a 50-meter radius for your restaurant, send push notifications, and – voila! – you’ve just made up their minds.
 There isn’t a shortage of location-based app ideas out there.

 Time is money